richafnu/Viva/Viva/glint/reports/multi-choice-report.md

    :::image type="content" source="../../media/glint/reports/multi-choice-question-report-tile.png" alt-text="Screenshot of the Multiple Choice Question report tile in Reports.":::

-3. Note that, by default, the report displays two sections based on primary and secondary hierarchy selections in General Settings.
+3. By default, the report displays two sections based on primary and secondary hierarchy selections in General Settings.

 ## Filter and edit the Multiple Choice Question Report